MetOffice/fab/docs/source/advanced_config.rst

 :class:`~fab.steps.analyse.Analyse`.

 Pass in the name of the called function.
-Fab will find the file containing this symbol and add it to the build.
+Fab will find the file containing this symbol and add it, *and all its dependencies*, to the build.

 .. code-block::
     :linenos: